 Roles and responsibilities of authorised officers in food allergen management

 Food safety standards are found in the national Food Standards Code (the Code).
-These standards provide the requirements for producing safe and suitable food and include certain food information requirements, such as product labelling.
-Across Australia both state and local governments share the responsibility to apply the Code to all food businesses.
+These standards provide the requirements for producing safe and suitable food and including product labelling.
+Across Australia both state and local governments share the responsibility to apply the Code to all food businesses.State governments normally regulate:

-This arrangement can vary across Australia according to local arrangements.
+This arrangement can vary across Australia.